HumanDialog/auth.svelte/README.md

               }
             })
 ```
-In application root file ***App.svelte*** set up the the Object Reef SDK with `reef.configure` by passing
+In application root file ***App.svelte*** set up the the ObjectReef SDK with `reef.configure` by passing
 a configuration object.
 Authorization can be switched between `'remote'` and `'local'` or it can be `'disabled'` at all.
-The `'remote'` is the most common mode when your website is already published and registered in the Object Reef Auth.
+The `'remote'` is the most common mode when your website is already published and registered in the ObjectReef Auth.

 The `'local'` mode can be useful during the local developement when you need request API in context of specified user.
 The list of such users needs to be provided as `users` array in configuration object.
 In this mode, the website asks current active user instead of redirecting the browser to sign-in page.